Kid Elberfeld

 Norman Arthur "Kid" Elberfeld (April 13, 1875 – January 13, 1944) was an American professional baseball shortstop.
 He played in Major League Baseball (MLB) for the Philadelphia Phillies (1898), Cincinnati Reds (1899), Detroit Tigers (1901–1903), New York Highlanders (1903–1909), Washington Senators (1910–1911), and Brooklyn Robins (1914).
 Elberfled also managed the New York Highlanders for the last half of the 1908 season.

-Elberfeld was given the nickname "The Tabasco Kid" because of his fiery temper.
+Elberfeld was given the nickname "the Tabasco Kid" because of his fiery temper.
 He was known for his ferocious verbal, and sometimes physical, assaults on umpires.
 On one occasion, while in the minors, Elberfeld threw a lump of mud into the umpire's open mouth.
 Later in his career, Elberfeld assaulted umpire Silk O'Loughlin and had to be forcibly removed by police; Elberfeld was suspended for just 8 games.
-Records show he was tossed from a major league game 22 times as a player and 4 times as a manager.
+He was ejected from a major league game 22 times as a player and 4 times as a manager.

 Early career

 Elberfeld broke into organized baseball in 1892 in Clarkson, Tennessee.
-He was so highly regarded as a prospect that a scout for the Philadelphia Phillies recommended signing him over another shortstop prospect, Honus Wagner (a Hall of Famer).
+He was so highly regarded as a prospect that a scout for the Philadelphia Phillies recommended signing him over another shortstop prospect, future Hall of Famer Honus Wagner.
 Elberfeld played only 14 games for the Phillies in 1898 before being sent to the Detroit Tigers, then a minor league team in the Western Conference.
 A year later, Elberfeld was purchased from Detroit by the Cincinnati Reds.
 Elberfeld lasted only 41 games in Cincinnati.

-Detroit Tigers: 1900–1903
+Detroit Tigers: 1899–1903

-Prior to the 1900 season, the Reds sent Elberfeld back to Detroit, then still part of the Western League.
+During the 1899 season, the Reds sent Elberfeld back to Detroit, then still part of the Western League.
+In an August 1 home game against Grand Rapids (now the Cleveland Guardians), Elberfeld physically assaulted the umpire, for which he was fined $100 and suspended for the remainder of the season.

 Elberfeld remained with Detroit when they joined the newly formed American League in 1901.
-He was the Tigers' starting shortstop during their first two seasons as a Major League team.
-In the team's debut, on April 25, 1901, the Tigers committed 7 errors, including 3 by Elberfeld.
+He was the Tigers' starting shortstop during their first two seasons as a major league team.
+In the team's debut, on April 25, 1901, the Tigers committed seven errors, including three by Elberfeld.
 Later in the season, Elberfeld had 12 assists in a game on September 2, 1901.
-Elberfeld went on to bat .308 (with 76 RBIs and a .397 On Base Percentage) in the Tigers' inaugural season, becoming the Tigers' first team batting leader and its first .300 hitter.
+Elberfeld went on to bat .308 (with 76 runs batted in and a .397 on-base percentage) in the Tigers' inaugural season, becoming the Tigers' first team batting leader and first .300 hitter.

 In 1902, Elberfeld's batting average dropped to .260, but he started the 1903 season on a hitting tear.
-In June 1903, with Elberfeld hitting .341 for the Tigers, he was traded to the New York Highlanders for Herman Long and Ernie Courtney.
+In June 1903, with Elberfeld hitting .341, he was traded by the Tigers to the New York Highlanders for Herman Long and Ernie Courtney.
 Despite his hot hitting, Elberfeld had fallen out of favor in Detroit after being suspended for abusing an umpire.
-Tiger manager Ed Barrow accused Elberfeld of deliberately throwing games to get himself traded.
+Tiger manager Ed Barrow accused Elberfeld of throwing games to get himself traded.